ypyakymiv/react-native-searchbar/README.md

 # react-native-searchbar

 A pretty awesome search bar for React Native.
-It has a built in simple search capability which can be utilised by handing the component a `data` and providing a `handleResults` function which will receive the filtered copy of the `data` array.
+It has a built in simple search capability which can be utilised by handing the component `data` and providing a `handleResults` function which will receive the filtered copy of the `data` array.

 The search function uses a depth-first algorithm to traverse the data and simply looks for an `indexOf` the user input within all strings, numbers, and boolean values in the data.